clyze/build-tools/gradle-plugin/README.md

 }
 ```

 Step 2.
-In directory "Project", run the bundling task:
+In directory "Project", run the build task:

 ```
-gradle createBundle postBundle
+gradle createBuild postBuild
 ```

-If the project contains no app submodule, then run the bundling task
+If the project contains no app submodule, then run the build tasks
 in the top level directory.

 ## Using HPROF information ##